Immigrant Higher Education: The Community College Role

 The Community College Consortium for Immigrant Education (CCCIE) was founded on the belief that community colleges working together could do more to promote and advance immigrant higher education on a national scale than any one college could achieve on its own.
 The enthusiastic response to CCCIE in the first year and the remarkable progress and growth in the second year provide concrete evidence of both the need for and the potential of CCCIE.

 Community colleges are poised to make their institutions the primary vehicle for educating new Americans.
 Community colleges provide the most accessible and affordable path to higher education and meaningful careers for many immigrants and their children.
-They offer access to the education, skills training, and English language proficiency that is crucial for immigrants to successfully integrate into and contribute to their communities and the country.
+They offer access to the education, skills training, and English language proficiency that is crucial for immigrants and refugees to successfully integrate into and contribute to their communities and the country.
 Community colleges are among the largest providers of adult education ESL service in many states and communities.

 Yet, many community colleges are far from prepared to meet these needs: